ersheff/IMS322-Docs/docs/setup.md

 ### Autograding

-Assignments managed with GitHub will be run through an autograding process when they are committed and synced with the word "finished" in the commit message.
-The criteria that is checked during this process can be found on the [Style Guide](../style-guide) page.
+Assignments managed through GitHub will be run through an autograding process when they are committed and synced with the word "finished" in the commit message.
+The criteria checked during this process can be found on the [Style Guide](../style-guide) page.

 To review autograding results: